dergachev/docker-octopress/README.md

 ## Usage

-First, create a new post inside `./posts`:
+First, create a new post inside `./posts` as follows:

     make new_post

-That will generate `posts/2014-05-07-your-post-title.markdown` and opens it in VIM for you to edit.
-Populate the markdown file with something like the
+This will generate `posts/2014-05-07-your-post-title.markdown` and open it in Vim for you to edit.

-following:
+Populate the markdown file with something like the following:

     ---
     layout: post